Brainstorming

 Preparations:

-Prepare a problem or point of discussion for students to think about.
+Prepare a problem or discussion point for students to consider.

 Online adaption:

 First, let students think about the problem individually.
-Then divide them into breakout rooms with a pair or group of three or four students.
-Advise small groups to discuss the topic and decide a thought they want to share with the whole group.
-After the breakout session, ask small groups to present their thoughts in a main session to others.
+Then divide students into breakout rooms with pairs or small groups (3–4 students).
+Ask each group to discuss the topic and agree on one key idea to share.
+After the breakout session, invite groups to present their ideas in the main session.

-- Introduce the problem to the student and explain it.
+- Introduce the problem and explain it to the students.

-- Students will think about the problem individually and gather their thoughts.
+- Students think about the problem individually and write down their thoughts.
+Time: 1-3 minutes.

-Time: 5-10 minutes. - Ask some groups about their results and have a brief group discussion with the students.
+- Ask some groups to share their results and hold a brief discussion.

 Open Space